gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 ### Debugging

-With prototypes OSes there is usually little support for debugging aside from printing and guessing.
+With prototype OSes there is usually little support for debugging aside from printing and guessing.
 And its even harder if you're debugging performance.
 However, with 76 requests per second, there ought to be something seriously wrong here so this should be easy?
 I remember being puzzled for a while though: